MoniJS/Moxxi/README.md

 # Moxi
-A OpenSource FPS build with three.js and whs.js
+A OpenSource FPS build with three.js